enkimute/hdrpng.js/README.md

 ### why .HDR.PNG ?

 While HDR files are great, using them in a browser today comes at a cost.
 Compared to JPG's and PNG's that are loaded by optimised native code, we have to load HDR files and unpack them in javascript.

-With the RGBE format being a 32bit format, a png with transparency seems the ideal candidate to store RGBE images.
-This however fails.
-Modern browsers treat PNG images as premultiplied and will thus assume that none of the color values is greater than the alpha value.
-And by assume I mean make sure.

-So it seems impossible to store channels with a different meaning in the alpha channel of a png file.
-Our design works around this problem by reducing the size of the exponent to 5 bits, and always setting the upper 3 bits of the alpha value.
-This leaves 2^-7 to 2^24 as exponent (more than sufficient for any HDR images we've seen).
-The mantissa gets reduced by this operation to the 0-224 range. (or 7.8 bits).
-The result is a PNG file that does not get destroyed by the premultiplied-alpha assumptions, can be loaded with the native loader and gives you high dynamic range in your webGL projects with almost no extra cost.
+HDRPNG.js also supports 32bit PNG files that contain the RGBE file format.
+They can be loaded with the native loader and unpacked in the shader for a javascript free HDR experience.

 * Smallest HDR format.
 * Native loading.
-* Survives premultiplied alpha fixes.
-* HDR float range : 0.0000152587890625 to 32768.
-(7.8 bits mantissa, 5 bits shared exponent)
 * Single multiply and pow in the shader to unpack.

 Enjoy ;)